ChoudryHumza/superhero-API/README.md

 2. create your own superhero using characters from the hit sitcom show "The Office".
 3. 700+ superheros including my professor.

-**Every source code file contains an in-depth explination of the file**
+**Every source code file contains an in-depth explination of the file.
+For the README.md please click this file and switch to "code" mode.**

 Youtube Video of me doing a quick demo: https://www.youtube.com/watch?v=Nlrn2BBRHkI